Art-Sells/Arells/Build-Notes.md

 ### Testing

-- Testnet (with HPM (Increase/Decrease Bitcoin Price)) WBTC/USDC supplicating based on MASS & FA(Fee Arbitration)
+- Create HPM & MASS Tester (with HPM (Increase/Decrease Bitcoin Price))
-- - Send money to POL & ETH(ARB) address (most likely deploy on mainnet) (fees from ARB & POL pulled from this wallet)
+- - Send money to ETH(ARB) address (most likely deploy on mainnet) (fees pulled from this wallet)
-- - Import: BTC amount (imported and minted into WBTC meaning BTC is zeroed out) aBTC incremented based on new BTC amount (look at handleImport function in amountToImport as referencce for mint(function)) ***Multiply aBTC and acVactTas * 10000000 (or convert to SATS)  before import (look at test/index.js for refference)***
+- - import function: if MASS Balance > aBTC, then new cVactTa (VatopGroup) = MASS Balance - aBTC.
+- - when supplicateWBTCtoUSD is called, subtract WBTC amount from aBTC (ensure import useEffect that runs every 10 seconds is halted)
 - - MASSsmartContract(WrapMassContractProvider):
 - - - Add Console.logs to MASSarchitecture & MASSsmartContract before test (check NOV30 GitHubFile)
 - - - supplicateUSDCintoWBTC(MASSsmartContract) (amount & bitcoinPrice taken from HPMContext cVactTaa (converts cVactTaa(in WBTC) format into USDC format, and swaps that amount from USDC into WBTC)) ***Multiply cVactTaa * 10000000 (or convert to SATS) (look at test/index.js for reference)***